topcoder-platform/lookups-api/README.md

 - In postman, you can use 'get country' test to get the country after each update to see if it is correctly updated.

 ## Notes
-- swagger is updated, adding health check API and some other fixes, you may check it using `http://editor.swagger.io/`
+- swagger is updated, you may check it using `http://editor.swagger.io/`
 - Postman tests are also updated to suit latest code
 - all JWT tokens provided in Postman environment file and tests are created in `https://jwt.io` with secret `mysecret`